-The anticipated cash tax horizon of the Company is subject to risks, uncertainties and other factors that could cause the Company's cash tax horizon to occur sooner than currently projected.
+The anticipated cash tax horizon of the Company is subject to risks, uncertainties and other factors that could cause the Company's cash tax horizon to occur sooner than our current projection of approximately two years on owned assets.
 In particular, our anticipated cash tax horizon is subject to risks pertaining to changes in our operations, asset base, corporate structure or changes to tax legislation, regulations or interpretations.
-In the event we become cash taxable sooner than projected, our cash available for distribution and our dividend could decrease, which could in turn have a material adverse impact on the value of our Common Shares.
+In the event we become cash taxable sooner than projected or we are unable to lengthen the cash tax horizon through the acquisition and development of additional growth projects and related tax pools, our cash available for distribution and our dividend could decrease, which could in turn have a material adverse impact on the value of our Common Shares.